P-1B A Member of an Internationally Recognized Entertainment Group

-The U.S. employee, agent or sponsoring organization must file a separate petition for support personnel.
+The petitioner must file a separate Form I-129 for support personnel.
 The petition must include the following documents:

-- A consultation from an appropriate labor organization with expertise in the area of the support person’s skill
+- A consultation from an appropriate labor organization;

-- A statement describing the support person’s prior and current essentially, critical skills and experience with the P-1 entertainment group
+- A statement describing the support person’s prior and current essentially, critical skills, and experience with the P-1 entertainer(s); and

 - A copy of a written contract between the employer and the support person or a summary of the terms of the oral agreement under which the support person will be employed.

 - Volume 2, Part N of the USCIS Policy Manual

 - Address Index for I-129 O and P Consultation Letters

 - Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications (PDF, 790.07 KB)